Semrush Pricing (2026) — Which Plan is Best for You?

 • don’t need to manage SEO projects for multiple websites at once.

-If that sounds like you, you can test the plan out via a free trial here.
+If that sounds like you, you can test the plan out via a special, extended, free trial here.

-If not, it’s time to take a look at the next plan up the Semrush pricing ladder, which is the Semrush Guru plan.
+If not, it’s time to take a look at the next plan up the Semrush pricing ladder, which is the Semrush Pro+ plan.

-• Find topics to write about that have a good chance of ranking well in search results
+• Identify topics that have a good chance of ranking well in search results

 • Manage content creation campaigns (via a task management system)